wezm/rsspls/README.md

 * `format` is a format description using the syntax described on this page:
   <https://time-rs.github.io/book/api/format-description.html>.

+If the element matched by the `date` selector is a `<time>` element then `rsspls` will first try to parse the value in the `datetime` attribute if present.
+If the attribute is missing or the element is not a `time` element then `rsspls` will use the supplied format or attempt automatic parsing of the text content of the element.

 ### Hosting

 It is expected that `rsspls` will be run on a web server that is serving the